spacelift-io/user-documentation/docs/integrations/source-control/github.md

     This will download a file onto your machine containing the private key for your GitHub app.
 The file will be named `<app-name>.<date>.private-key.pem`, for example `spacelift.2021-05-11.private-key.pem`.

-    Now that your GitHub App has been created, go back to the integration configuration screen in Spacelift, and enter your _API host URL_ (the URL to your GitHub server), the _App ID_, and paste the contents of your private key file into the Private key box:
+    Now that your GitHub App has been created, go back to the integration configuration screen in Spacelift, and enter your _API host URL_ (the URL to your GitHub server), _User facing host URL_, the _App ID_, and paste the contents of your private key file into the Private key box:

     !!! info
-        If you are using `github.com` set your API host URL as:  [https://api.github.com](https://api.github.com){: rel="nofollow"}
+        If you are using `github.com` set your API host URL as: [https://api.github.com](https://api.github.com){: rel="nofollow"}.

+    !!! info
+        User facing host URL is the URL that will be displayed in the Spacelift UI.
+Typically, this is the same as the API host URL unless you are using [VCS Agents](../../concepts/vcs-agent-pools.md): in that case, the API host URL will look like `private://vcs-agent-pool-name`, but the User facing host URL can look more friendly (for example `https://vcs-agent-pool.mycompany.com/`) since it isn't actually being used by Spacelift.

     ![](<../../assets/screenshots/Screen Shot 2022-04-20 at 4.30.53 PM.png>)